viniciuszambotti/analysis_brazilian_schools/README.md

  This analysis was made using public information that can be found here: http://dados.gov.br/dataset/media-de-alunos-por-turma-na-educacao-basica.

- I'm only considering  kindergarten, elementary school and high school in private, state and municipal school.
+ I'm only considering  kindergarten, elementary school and high school in private, state and municipal school in the year of 2010.

 ## Input files